 You should also completely avoid trans fats, as these raise LDL levels, whilst lowering HDL.
 They also weaken cell membranes and cause damage to your body in other ways too.
 Many margarine's and most processed foods contain trans fats, and whenever you see the words "shortening", "partially hydrogenated vegetable oil" or "hydrogenated vegetable oil" on a food label, you know you are getting trans fats in that product.

 So eat a healthy balanced diet consisting of lean protein (meat, fish and eggs), complex carbohydrates (whole grain products, sweet potatoes, quinoa etc.), plenty of fruit and vegetables and some good fats from such foods as oily fish, nuts, avocados and extra virgin olive oil.

 Oats are particularly beneficial for lowering cholesterol, as they contain a soluble fiber called beta glucan, which blocks the absorption of cholesterol in the intestines.

 Exercise helps to lower LDL and triglycerides, and it also raises HDL.

 Aerobic exercise gives a small but useful benefit.
 But higher intensity anaerobic exercise works much better.
-For best results try to get about half an hour of exercise five days per week, with at least two of these sessions being some form of high intensity training (such as high intensity interval training).
+For best results, try to get about 30 minutes of exercise five days per week, with at least two of these sessions being some form of high intensity training (such as high intensity interval training).

 Most overweight people have raised LDL and triglycerides, and reducing your weight can make a big difference to your levels of both.

 Adopting the measures mentioned above will help with weight loss of course, but for effective and sustained long term weight reduction you need to ensure you eat at a calorie deficit long enough to achieve your ideal weight - and then maintain it.